 Have trouble remembering things?
 Maybe you’re not getting enough sleep.
 Research in 2009 showed that long-term memories are more likely to be stored away when you reach deep levels of sleep.
 Getting more quality sleep each night may help you recall info when you really need it.

 8.)
 Weight Gain

 Sleep loss can increase your appetite during the day and possibly make you eat more than you normally would.
 In a 2004 study, participants who got less than six hours of sleep each night were 30% more likely to gain so much extra weight they met the criteria for obesity.
 And not only will loss of sleep make you eat more, you’re more likely to crave high-carb, high-fat foods.

 9.)
 Risk of Death

-A 20-year British study with 10,000+ participants looked at the correlation between sleep patterns and mortality.
-The investigators revealed that those study participants who cut their sleep time down to five hours or less per night were twice as likely to die from a cardiovascular disease.
+A 20-year British study with 10,000+ participants examined the correlation between sleep patterns and mortality.
+The investigators revealed that those study participants who cut their sleep time down to five hours or less per night were twice as likely to die from cardiovascular disease.

 10.)
 Impaired Judgment

 Sleep loss can affect how you interpret events, lowering your chances you will be able to evaluate new situations quickly and accurately and then be able to respond appropriately.
 One example: if you think you’re functioning just fine every day with less sleep, you’re probably demonstrating poor judgment.
 In fact, researchers testing poor sleepers have proven sleep deprivation can often result in impaired job performance.